zain18jan2000/Gender-classification/README.md

 Following 3 files are added in the current repository for the following purposes,

- 'gender_classification.ipynb' is used for training the model 'Gender_class(32x32).h5' is a trained model 'gender_classifier.py' is used for classification
+ 'gender_classification.ipynb' is used for training the model.
+  'Gender_class(32x32).h5' is a trained model.
+  'gender_classifier.py' is used for classification.